soutzis/EXT2-Filesystem-Reader/README.md

 # Overview
-***EXT2 Filesystem Reader*** is a program written in pure Java, that can read the contents of an ext2-filesystem image and output that data in a style that imitates the Linux terminal.
+***EXT2 Filesystem Reader*** is a program written in pure Java, that can read the contents of an ext2-filesystem image and output that data in a style that imitates a GNU/Linux terminal.
 This implementation only supports little-endian format.

-The most recent version supports the following commands, that once again try to imitate the way that they work on the Linux kernel:
+The most recent version supports the following commands/utilities, that once again try to imitate the way that the original GNU utilities work:

 1. **cd**
 2. **ls**